 EYFS (Nursery and Reception)

 The children in our Nursery and Reception (Foundation Stage) classes follow the Early Years and Foundation Stage Curriculum (EYFS).
-The focus of mathematical teaching and learning for this age group is very practical to ensure that the children are fully engaged while learning the initial concepts through use of concrete resources as well as role play, dressing up, storytelling etc. Children learn to count, recognise numbers and understand the one-to-one concept of counting using resources such as objects, unifx cubes and Numicon.
+The focus of mathematical teaching and learning for this age group is very practical to ensure that the children are fully engaged while learning the initial concepts through use of concrete resources as well as role play, dressing up, storytelling etc. Children learn to count forwards and backwards, recognise numbers and understand the one-to-one concept of counting using resources such as objects, unifx cubes and Numicon.
 They are taught to see numbers within numbers and recognise patterns quickly such as those on dice and dominoes.

 Key Stage 1 (Years 1 & 2)